-Third Annual LGBTQI+ Health Symposium: Health Disparities in Marginalized LGBTQI+ Populations
+4th Annual LGBTQI+ Health Symposium: Focusing on the "I" in LGBTQI+

 Swedish First Hill - Glaser Auditorium

-This conference is intended for all healthcare professionals including physicians, ARNPs, PAs nurses, allied health professionals, administrative leaders, patient health advocates and residents/fellows from Washington, Alaska, Montana, Idaho and Oregon.
+This conference is intended for all healthcare professionals including physicians, ARNPs, PAs nurses, allied health professionals, administrative leaders, patient health advocates and residents/fellows in the Pacific Northwest who encounter LGBTQI+ patients in their practice.
+It is especially recommended for those within primary care, internal medicine, pediatrics, geriatrics and obstetrics and gynecology.

-This conference aims to provide a forum for discussion to identify existing healthcare disparities and barriers to care for marginalized populations in the LGBTQI+ community, examine intersectionality and the role it plays in health disparities, and discuss regional resources and solutions to healthcare barriers to help support the marginalized communities within the LGBTQI+ population.
-Healthcare providers must be aware of the impact of intersectional identities within the LGBTQI+ community to enhance the care given to their patients and improve patient outcomes.
+This conference aims to provide a forum for discussion to identify existing healthcare disparities and barriers to care for Intersex populations in the LGBTQI+ community.
+Healthcare providers must be aware of differences in sex development and the management options in order to enhance the care given to their patients and improve patient health outcomes.

 At the conclusion of this symposium, the participant will provide better patient care through an increased ability to:

-- Develop an awareness of the health concerns of Intersex persons
+- Develop an awareness of the health concerns of the Intersex community through the lifespan of care

 Swedish Medical Center is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.